 Any person that inputs their information on a public form and clicks 'Attending' will create a brand new guest entry for themselves in zkipster and appear as a confirmed guest inside your event.

 Please note: Users usually opt for a standalone form when working with Public Forms (using it as a registration form, etc.).
 However, you can also switch a response form that you are using as part of an RSVP/ Email and Response Form invitation to public - to open up your event more widely by spreading the URL while still enabling guests to respond to your event via the email invitation they have received.
-It is important to note here that the response form will still behave like a private one to guests that are on your guest list in zkipster and have been emailed their RSVP invitation directly through the tool.
+It is important to note here that the response form will still behave like a private one to guests that have received the form directly via zkipster invitation email.

 - Which guest list these newly created guests will be added to, select the respective list from the 'Add new guests to guestlist' drop down